SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

         * `environment`.
 This is the deployment environment where the HAProxy cluster identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * `proxy_cluster`.
 Enter a name to identify this HAProxy cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

-    :::caution Do not modify the other values Modifying these values will cause the Sumo Logic apps to function incorrectly
+    :::warning Do not modify the other values Modifying these values will cause the Sumo Logic apps to function incorrectly
      * `telegraf.influxdata.com/class: sumologic-prometheus` - Instructs the Telegraf operator what output to use.
      * `prometheus.io/scrape: "true"` - Ensures our Prometheus will scrape the metrics.